parulbaweja/carl/README.md

-# Joblands
+# Carl
-An app to manage your job search.
+A personal assistant to manage your job search.

 ## Getting Started